45 Drought Tolerant Plants For Dry Climates

 hardiness-zones hardiness zones 4 to 8

 Ornamental grasses add diversity and interest to the xeriscape garden.
 This densely bunching grass does best in full sun with dry to medium-moisture soil.
 Soil can be of average quality but should be well drained.
-Blue oat grass is versatile and can be grown in a container, as an accent or border plant, or with other grasses, perennials, or shrubs.
+Blue oat grass is versatile and works in a container, as an accent or border plant, or alongside other grasses, perennials, or shrubs.

 Blue oat grass is an attractive plant.
-The silvery greenish-blue foliage stays evergreen in warmer climates but will die back in areas with colder winters.
+The silvery greenish-blue foliage stays evergreen in warmer climates but dies back in areas with colder winters.

 The foliage contrasts nicely with other plants.
-In mid-summer, tall flowering stems emerge.
-The individual flowers are not especially showy, but in a dense cluster, they do make a nice display.
+In midsummer, tall flowering stems emerge.
+The individual flowers are not especially showy, but in a dense cluster, they create a nice display.

 California Lilac